westialdev/fill-the-jar/README.md

 A trip from the TDD/BDD to the IoT only with Javascript.

-It makes use of [browserify](http://browserify.org/) to convert the nodejs modules into a browser supported controllers.
+It takes advantage of [browserify](http://browserify.org/) to convert the nodejs modules into a browser supported controllers.

 It uses [express](https://expressjs.com/) for the HTTP API endpoints.